rune-rs/rune/book/src/foreword.md

 Embedding a Rust compiler isn't feasible.
 So I started looking into dynamic programming languages.
 Ones that could be embedded into an existing application with little to no effort.
-That seemlessly integrates with its environment.
+That seamlessly integrates with its environment.
-Anumber of candidates came up, but the one that stood out the most to me was [Rhai].
+A number of candidates came up, but the one that stood out the most to me was [Rhai].

 So why is Rhai awesome?
 It has Rust-like syntax.
 The runtime is fully written in